CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 > Correct!
 Both resistance due to system justification and fear of failure are common, human responses to change.
 Credentials alone won’t necessarily build trust or shift deeply rooted team dynamics.

-### Part 2: How Might I Adjust My Approach to Make it More Winnable?
+### Part 2: How might I adjust my approach to make it more winnable?

-Knowledge Check
+Knowledge check

 You’ve determined that this is an important enough topic that you should pursue it, but that you need to change up your approach.
 So, size up the situation, obstacles, and opportunities.
 Think of small incremental changes you can make.
 Given the environment and what has recently happened, what should you do?